Harmonic analysis for pulsar timing arrays

 \subsection{Analysis methods}

-In order to implement the harmonic analysis presented in Section~\ref{sec:analysis-harmonic}, we use \texttt{ENTERPRISE}~\cite{enterprise} and \texttt{enterprise-extensions}~\cite{enterprise-extensions} to calculate the likelihood in Eq.~\eqref{eq:Likelihood}.
-We modify \texttt{enterprise-extensions} to include the angular correlation from Eq.~\eqref{eq:CSPD} with the Legendre coefficients as model parameters.
-We use \texttt{PTMCMCSampler}~\cite{justin_ellis_2017_1037579} to perform Markov chain Monte Carlo (MCMC) sampling to determine parameter posterior distributions from each of our nine mock data sets.
+In order to implement the harmonic analysis presented in Sec.~\ref{sec:analysis-harmonic}, we use \texttt{ENTERPRISE}~\cite{enterprise} and \texttt{enterprise-extensions}~\cite{enterprise-extensions} to calculate the likelihood in Eq.~\eqref{eq:Likelihood}.
+We modify \texttt{enterprise-extensions} to include the angular correlation from Eq.~\eqref{eq:LegendreCoefficient} with the Legendre coefficients as model parameters.
+We use \texttt{PTMCMCSampler}~\cite{justin_ellis_2017_1037579} to perform Markov chain Monte Carlo (MCMC) sampling to determine parameter posterior distributions from each of our nine mock datasets.
 The parameters and their prior ranges are listed in Table~\ref{tab:table3}.
-The prior ranges for the Legendre coefficients are motivated by the theoretical values in Eq.~\eqref{eq:LegendreCoefficientscale}.
+The lower limit of the Legendre coefficient prior range comes from the requirement that the angular power spectrum given by Eq.~\eqref{eq:SGWBAngularPS} is a strictly positive quantity.
+The upper limit of the Legendre coefficient prior range comes from the requirement that the SGWB two-point correlation function given by Eq.~\eqref{eq:GWCovariance} must be positive definite.

-Following standard PTA methods~\cite{Antoniadis:2022pcn, NANOGrav:2020bcs, Goncharov:2021oub, Chalumeau:2021fpz}, we perform a single-pulsar noise analysis for a given mock PTA data set before running the main analysis to extract SGWB properties.
-The single-pulsar analysis involves four parameters for each pulsar: the two white noise instrument error parameters ($\efac{a}$ and $\equad{a}$) and the two pulsar intrinsic red-noise parameters ($A_{\text{RN},a}$ and $\gamma_{\text{RN},a}$).
-SGWB parameters are not included: there are no angular correlations for a single pulsar, and the common red spectrum process of the SGWB cannot be distinguished from the pulsar intrinsic red noise.
+Following standard PTA methods~\cite{Antoniadis:2022pcn, NANOGrav:2020bcs, Goncharov:2021oub, Chalumeau:2021fpz}, we perform a single-pulsar noise analysis for a given mock PTA dataset before running the main analysis to extract SGWB properties.
+The single-pulsar analysis involves four parameters for each pulsar: the two white-noise instrument error parameters ($\efac{a}$ and $\equad{a}$) and the two pulsar intrinsic red-noise parameters ($A_{\text{RN},a}$ and $\gamma_{\text{RN},a}$).
+SGWB parameters are not included: there are no angular correlations for a single pulsar, and the common red-spectrum process of the SGWB cannot be distinguished from the pulsar intrinsic red noise.
 Thus, the covariance matrix $\mathcal{C}$ in Eq.~\eqref{eq:Likelihood} does not include any cross-correlations between pulsars for the single-pulsar analysis.
 Note that we use the same number of frequency components to analyze the pulsar intrinsic red noise as those used in the main harmonic analysis.